tiffanyqi/calenTools/README.md

 - $ gradle -q run
 	- The first time you run the program, it will open up a new window (or copy and paste the link given) so that you can either enter in your information

+## Web application interface:
+- About the project
+- Sync your calendars!
+- Select which calendars to include / categories to add
+- View graphs
+- Start again (goes back to step 3)

 ## Future additions:
 - Modifying and adding events to the calendar on the command line
 - Calculate overall productivity with the statistics generated